MGCarta/oncovi/README.md

 ###### The figure shows the implemented criteria in OncoVI (11 and five criteria for evidence of oncogenic and benign effect respectively), the public resources utilised to assess each criterion, the points associated with each criterion and the classification of oncogenicity into one of five classes on the basis of the variant-specific score, obtained as the sum of the points associated to the criteria triggered by OncoVI for the variant: score≥10:Oncogenic (O), 6≤score≤9:Likely Oncogenic (LO), 0≤score≤5:Variant of uncertain significance (VUS), -6≤score≤-1:Likely Benign (LB), score≤-7:Benign (B).
 Blue: resources suggested by the Standard Operating Procedure, black: resources identified by the authors of this study.

 ## Software requirements
 OncoVI was implemented and tested on a dedicated conda enviroment running on a remote server based on Ubuntu's 20.04.4 long-term support (LTS) operating system.
-To run OncoVI be sure that the following packages are installed:
+To run OncoVI the following packages are required:

 * python
 * numpy